Latest news August 2020

 They say teachers shape your life.
 Mine certainly did.
-Without my primary school teacher, Sue Fairhurst, at ten years old Cary L would never have picked up a guitar and learnt my first 3 chords – G, C and D. I then moved onto Aylesford High School in Warwick and Keith Bellman ran the music department.
+Without my primary school teacher, Sue Fairhurst, at ten years old I would never have picked up a guitar and learnt my first 3 chords – G, C and D. I then moved onto Aylesford High School in Warwick and Keith Bellman ran the music department.
 He was very enthusiastic about his music and taught us about The Beatles which made his lessons so interesting and related his teaching to modern and classic chart records at the time.

 A light bulb went on and I started to play an instrument that no one else in school was playing with the sole ambition to be the next Suzi Quatro.
 Dad managed to get me my own bass – a Rickenbacker copy and a very heavy 18” speaker with a WEM amp which he willingly carried to and from gigs for me.
 I joined the school orchestra along with Rob Phipps on drums (who went on to do great things in The Jamm and The Rogues) and Gary Walters on guitar.
 We played a concert at the Spa Centre in Leamington and this was recorded to a vinyl LP – exciting times!

-Dad would run me down to the Crown in Leamington Spa on a Monday night where I would get up and play bass/jam with the likes of Steve Walwyn who I now recognised from ‘Hand Off’.
+Dad would take me down to the Crown in Leamington Spa on a Monday night where I would get up and play bass/jam with the likes of Steve Walwyn who I now recognised from ‘Hands Off’.
 I remember singing and playing ‘Tulane’.